 It is hard to find such a delicate dessert in America.
 You should definitely give it a try.

 16. Apple Cake

-Irish Apple Cake is made differently from American Apple Cake.
-It is accompanied by a delicious creamy custard sauce.
+Irish apple cake is different from American apple cake.
+It often goes with a delicious creamy custard sauce.
 I promise that it will make your day.

 17. Brown Bread

-Another iconic dessert of Ireland is Brown Bread.
-People use baking soda to make the Brown Bread more fluffy and airy.
-It is so popular that most people think that it originated in Ireland.
+Another iconic dessert of Ireland is brown bread.
+People use baking soda to make it more fluffy and airy.
+This bread is so popular that most people think it originated in Ireland.

-The truth is that the technique of using baking soda was invented by North American indigenous people.
-Irish people adopted it in the 1840s and created Brown Bread soon after then.
+In fact, North American indigenous people invented the technique of using baking soda.
+Irish people adopted it in the 1840s and created brown bread.

 Nowadays, it is used as a sandwich.
 You can have a sweet or savory filling, such as jam and cheese.

 Like brown bread, soda bread was created using the technique borrowed from native North American people.
 Baking soda replaces yeast, resulting in crusty bread for Saint Patrick’s Day.

 American people first used pearl ash to substitute for yeast before baking soda since the latter was not available until the 1830s.
 From that point, people used it to create the famous soda bread.